-Many of us are having trouble connecting to others and managing stress during COVID and social distancing.
-This workshop is intended to introduce distress tolerance skills to manage stress related to social isolation from COVID.
-We’ll also explore interpersonal effectiveness skills to assist in building connections and identify resources for additional support.
+Many of us are having trouble connecting to others and managing stress in an ongoing pandemic.
+This workshop is intended to introduce skills to manage emotional and stress related responses to COVID and re-entry.
+We’ll also explore interpersonal skills to assist in building connections and identify resources for additional support.

 A four part workshop series (come to one, some or all!) to help students increase skills to manage stress, the drama of relationship conflict, feeling out of control or constant crisis!
 The rotating workshop topics include:

 - Mindfulness - Skills to allow you to be present in the moment and reduce anxiety and judgment